How to Install MySQL Workbench on Ubuntu Linux

 How to install MySQL Workbench from Snap

 You can use Snap package management to install the community version.
-Simply run the commands below to install Snap’s MySQL Workbench community version.
+Run the commands below to install Snap’s MySQL Workbench community version.

 sudo snap install mysql-workbench-community

-Once Workbench is installed, you can start it from the command line by typing mysql-workbench-community or clicking on the MySQL Workbench icon from Activities -> Overview -> MySQL Workbench.
+Once Workbench is installed, you can start it from the command line by typing `mysql-workbench-community` or by clicking the MySQL Workbench icon in Activities -> Overview -> MySQL Workbench.

-Set up a new connection, type in the database server credentials, and test the connection.
-Once everything is entered correctly, it should be added and ready to use.
+From there, set up your new connection, enter your database server credentials, and test the connection.
+It should be added and ready to use once everything is entered correctly.

 MySQL and MariaDB using root passwords

-The auth_socket plugin authenticates users that connect from the local host through the Unix socket file.
-You can’t authenticate as a root by providing a password.
+The `auth_socket` plugin authenticates users who connect from the local host through the Unix socket file.
+You can’t authenticate as root by providing a password.

 MySQL: